splatlab/mantis/README.md

 false positives or negatives.
 Furthermore, Mantis is also a colored de Bruijn graph representation, so it supports fast graph traversal and other topological analyses in addition to large-scale sequence-level searches.

+Mantis was presented at RECOMB 2018, and a full journal paper is published in [Cell Systems](https://www.cell.com/cell-systems/abstract/S2405-4712(18)30239-4).
+If you use Mantis, please cite the paper:

+>Pandey, Prashant, Fatemeh Almodaresi, Michael A. Bender, Michael Ferdman, Rob Johnson, and Rob Patro.
+"Mantis: A Fast, Small, and Exact Large-Scale Sequence-Search Index."
+Cell Systems (2018).

-A preprint of the paper describing mantis is available [here](https://www.biorxiv.org/content/biorxiv/early/2017/11/10/217372.full.pdf).
+A preprint of the paper is available [on bioRxiv](https://www.biorxiv.org/content/biorxiv/early/2017/11/10/217372.full.pdf).

 API
 --------